 Thyroid medications help your thyroid to work the way it should.
 When your thyroid is working properly, it helps to regulate your metabolism (how your body turns food into energy).

 Most thyroid treatments are taken by mouth.
-Your exact directions depend on the type of thyroid medication you’re taking and what your health care provider determines is best for you.
+Your exact directions depend on the type of thyroid medication you’re taking and what your healthcare provider determines is best for you.

 The side effects of thyroid medication depend on which medication you’re taking.
 Common side effects of antithyroid medications include: